 Where do bitcoins come from?

-Bitcoins are created, or “mined,” when computers on the network process transactions in the currency.
+Bitcoins are created, or “mined,” when computers on the network verify and process transactions in the currency.
 Some computers called miners are specially outfitted with high-powered processors that can chew through transactions and earn a part of a bitcoin.
 So Bitcoin requires a lot of processing power to maintain the network and a lot of electricity to run those computers.

 Bitcoins aren’t created infinitely, however, and the currency is limited to 21 million whole units, although the software could be changed to allow for more.
 In the absence of such a change, experts expect the remaining number of bitcoins to be mined out around the year 2140.
 When this occurs, miners will be rewarded solely with a fee for processing transactions.